MicrosoftDocs/memdocs/sccm/sum/deploy-use/manage-office-365-proplus-updates.md

 10. You can deploy or edit the application just as you would with any other application in Configuration Manager from **Software Library** > **Overview** > **Application Management** > **Applications**.

 > [!IMPORTANT]
-> The Office 365 app that you create and deploy by using the Office 365 Application Wizard in Configuration Manager is not automatically managed by Configuration Manager until you enable the **Enable management of the Office 365 Client Again** software updates client agent setting.
+> The Office 365 app that you create and deploy by using the Office 365 Application Wizard in Configuration Manager is not automatically managed by Configuration Manager until you enable the **Enable management of the Office 365 Client Agent** software updates client agent setting.
 For details, see [About client settings](/sccm/core/clients/deploy/about-client-settings).

 >[!NOTE]
 >After you deploy Office 365 apps, you can create automatic deployment rules to maintain the apps.
 To create an automatic deployment rule for Office 365 apps, click **Create an ADR** from the Office 365 Client Management dashboard, and select **Office 365 Client** when you choose the product.
 For more information, see [Automatically deploy software updates](/sccm/sum/deploy-use/automatically-deploy-software-updates).